adeelfeb/cc/README.md

 # cc

+### The Global Variable declaration in Python

+` Write Global before the variabkle inside the function in which it is being called`

 getting started

 # write apython code for a simpele task that will read a .txt file from it an expression and convert it into postfix